 Gooseneck hitches allow RVers to take tighter turns and control trailer sway easier than bumper pulls.
 With a bumper pull hitch, you'll need to learn how to turn so that you aren't taking out every car next to you.
 You'll also need to learn how to handle trailer sway depending on the conditions.
 While you still deal with sway with a gooseneck hitch, the weight of the truck helps keep the trailer or RV from swaying as much because of where its center of gravity is located.

 When it comes to cost, a gooseneck hitch will be more expensive than upgrades to a traditional bumper pull hitch.
-Gooseneck hitches start at a couple of hundreds of dollars to the low thousands of dollars.
-This all depends on the type of RV or trailer you invest in, the towing truck you're using, and what type of gooseneck hitch you choose.
+Gooseneck hitches start at a couple hundred dollars and can reach up to the low thousands.
+The cost depends on the type of RV or trailer you invest in, the towing truck you're using, and what type of gooseneck hitch you choose.
 Towing setups often double up on safety chains for increased stability and security.

-Bumper pull hitches and gooseneck hitches serve their purposes, and one is not better than the other for RVers.
-It all depends on what makes you more comfortable on the road.
+Bumper pull hitches and gooseneck hitches serve their purposes, and one is not better than the other.
+It all depends on what makes you more comfortable behind the wheel and on the road.